-After having Norah I experienced crippling PND.
-The blog is very much still following the ethos and is The Parenting Jungle but like in life, it’s not just about my offspring it’s now about rediscovering me.
-Hence Jade in The Jungle.
+The blog is very much still following the ethos of The Parenting Jungle but like in life, it’s not just about my welly wearing offspring, it’s now about rediscovering me.
+Hence the wider written categories of Jade in The Jungle.
 Lost in the wider wilderness of life in phonics, endless piles of laundry, learning to correctly apply lipstick, dressing for a post-baby body and the dark ‘what the heck am I doing’ times of a thirty-something.

-How about you check out a couple of our most popular posts include, ‘Running The Other Mother’s Gauntlet’, or ‘Has Anyone Told You That You Are Too Old, Or Too Young To Be A Mum?’, or ‘How I was saved by the Midnight Mother’s club.’
+How about you check out a couple of our most popular posts including, ‘Running The Other Mother’s Gauntlet’, or ‘Has Anyone Told You That You Are Too Old, Or Too Young To Be A Mum?’, or ‘How I was saved by the Midnight Mother’s club.’

-A thirty-something co-creator of The #Lionessmama Instagram community and a multi-award nominated parent blogger.
-Naively I believed that having degrees in Education and Social work would mean I would have stable footing as a mother.
+– A thirty-something co-creator of The #Lionessmama Instagram community and a multi-award nominated parent blogger.
+Naively I believed that having degrees in Education and Social Work would mean I would have stable footing as a mother.
 A single parent for the first 4 years, instead I have stumbled by on the qualifications of being a try’er and a cope’er.

+I like loose routines, coupons, outdoor playing, positive reinforcement, dragon breathing (when you are cross and breathe through your nose) and eating your kid’s leftovers.
+A photography enthusiast, I obsessed mustard yellow, am always trying to keep the house tidy.
+Yes, my whole pad is what my partner affectionately describes as battleship grey.
+Living in #Devon I put my feet in the sea as often as possible.
 My partner deals with passenger seat parenting remarkably well but is consequently balding from the stress of living with us.
 The Jungle Tarzan (If Tarzan retired and became a librarian and stepdad).
 He is elusive and mistrusting of social media.

 TPJ is in the TOTS100 index of UK parenting blogs Top 500, has been featured on Kid Transit’s Top 10 Parent Blogs to Read This Summer 2016, The Baby Spot Top Mom Bloggers to Look Out For 2017 and Top Mom Bloggers of 2018, Credit Donkey’s Best Parenting Blogs 2017: Top Influential Views, The Nappy Bag Store Top Parenting Blogs 2017 and The Nappy Bag Store Top Parenting Bloggers 2019.
 We were shortlisted for The Mum and Working Awards 2016, nominated for the MADS 2016 and came runner up for the ‘New Mum Blogger’ 2016 search in Mother and Baby magazine in association with Palmer’s Cocoa Butter Formula.